johannesh2/address-book-vaadin-15/README.md

+# A small example project with Vaadin 15 and TypeScript

-# Custom project from start.vaadin.com
+## Custom project from start.vaadin.com

-This project was created from https://start.vaadin.com and then modified for a H2 in-memory database.
+This project was created from https://start.vaadin.com.

+## Running the application

 The project is a standard Maven project, so you can import it to your IDE of choice.
 You'll need to have Java 8+ and Node.js 10+ installed.